 Term Dates & Bell Times

-28 January (students start back at school) to 1 April
+27 January (students start 31 January) to 6 April

 The school bell times are as follows: